oigwe-frx/016.portfolio-mixedMessages/README.md

 ## Code Explanation

 This project attempts to simulate a 3 card spread tarot card reading.
-The project begins with the creation of an 78 element array (<b>tarotInterpretations</b>).
-Each element in the array is an object which holds the data of a tarot card.
+The project begins with the creation of a JSON file.
+Each element in the JSON is an object which holds the data of a tarot card.
 Credit to [@dariusk](https://github.com/dariusk/corpora/blob/master/data/divination/tarot_interpretations.json) for providing the original tarot card objects.
 The current objects, used in this project, were modified to include card images.

-Through a series of functions, 3 tarot card objects are randomly selected from the array, and 3 moods are also randomly selected.
+Through a series of functions, 3 tarot card objects are randomly selected from the data retrieved from the JSON, and 3 moods are also randomly selected.
 The moods will determine the meaning of the selected cards.
 A final function (<b>messageBuilder</b>) takes the data previously collected and through string interpolation composes a message that will be presented to the user.
 The user can refresh the page to receive a new reading

+***Note: The project must be run on a server***

 ## Current Version